padrino/padrino-docs/guides/mounting-applications.md

 applications, re-usable applications that can be applied (i.e admin, auth, blog) and even more flexibility.

-You can think of mountable applications as a "full-featured" [Merb](https://github.com/merb/merb "Merb") slice or Rails engine.
+You can think of mountable applications as a “full-featured“ [Merb](https://github.com/merb/merb "Merb") slice or Rails engine.
 Instead of a separate construct, any application can simply be packaged and mounted into another project.